delphicventurescode/mjolnir_poeto_book_series/L1__go_here_first__link_to_first_book/README.md

 Written in Esperanto and English at the A1–A2 level, with the Esperanto at the A1/A2 level, this book is accessible to beginners and language learners alike in the Esperanto language.
 It is available for purchase on Amazon and LeanPub.

 TinyURL for Amazon Listing: https://tinyurl.com/bddhx9bb

+A full blurb for the book is available on the LeanPub listing for the book.

 URL for LeanPub Listing: https://leanpub.com/riverodeversoj_mjolnirpoeto/